What is strategy? (And does it matter?)

 Constraints

 The context in which strategy takes place is almost always constrained.
-We have limited resources, and obstacles and challenges to understand, prioritise and overcome.
+In business strategy, we have limited resources, and obstacles and challenges to understand, prioritise and overcome.

 Different authors have called this different things.
 Peter Compo talks about the Bottleneck.
 Richard Rumelt talks about the Crux.